alaina-ns/LOL-SQL-Database/README.md

 This allowed me to use the Excel file to import into the SQL server.
 This Project is still a work in progress.
 I plan to add more tables and provide detailed analytics about the champions.

-The PDF demonstrates some queries I did to acquire, delete or add data.
+The PDF demonstrates some queries I did to acquire, delete, modify, or add data.